Towards Robust Blind Face Restoration with Codebook Lookup Transformer: Experiments

 \subsection{Limitation}

 Our method is built on a pre-trained autoencoder with a codebook.
 Thus, the capability and expressiveness of the autoencoder could affect the performance of our method.
-For example, though the identity inconsistency issue is significantly relieved by the Transformer's global dependency modeling, inconsistency still exists in some rare visual parts such as accessories, where the current codebook space cannot seamlessly represent the image space.
+1) Though the identity inconsistency issue is significantly relieved by the Transformer's global modeling, inconsistency still exists in some rare visual parts such as accessories, where the current codebook space cannot seamlessly represent the image space.
 Using multiple scales in the codebook space to explore more fine-grained visual quantization may be a solution.
+2) Although CodeFormer exhibits great robustness in most cases, when it comes to side faces, CodeFormer offers limited superiority to other methods and also cannot produce good results, as failure cases shown in Fig.~\ref{fig:failure_case}.
+This is expected because there are only few side faces in the FFHQ training dataset, thus, the codebook is unable to learn sufficient codes for this case, leading to less effectiveness in both reconstruction and restoration.